Nathan Healy

 Leasing Solar Panels

-Port Charlotte homeowners have a straightforward financing option for going solar: a solar lease through Palmetto’s LightReach program.
-A lease is available to Port Charlotte residents served by Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC) — the two primary utilities in the area.
+If you’d like to go solar without a large upfront cost, Palmetto offers a solar lease through its LightReach program — available to Port Charlotte homeowners served by Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC), the two main utilities in the area.

 Go solar without the investment